 1. Email is how Belmont communicates

--everyone on campus has an email address.
+- Everyone on campus has an email address.
 Email addresses are set up when a person becomes a member of the Belmont community.
 Users can forward email to off-campus addresses or set up a vacation message.
-Email can be accessed through a web browser or through an email client such as Outlook, Thunderbird or Netscape communicator.
-Student email is supported through Google and Faculty/staff email is hosted with Microsoft.
+Email can be accessed through a web browser or through an email client such as Outlook.
+Student email is supported through Google and Faculty/staff exchange email is hosted with Microsoft.

 2. MyBelmont- Announcements

--Check the front page of BIC.
+- Check the front page of MyBelmont after you sign in.
 Important campus announcements are updated on a daily basis.

 3. Blackboard classroom email communications

--Blackboard is Belmont's classromm management tool.
+- Blackboard is Belmont's classroom management tool.
 Within Blackboard faculty and students can post messages within a private electronic classroom.
 For support contact ACIT, Aimee Cabrera x6699.

 4. Yahoo Listserv Groups